lijiawang1/reproducibility_materials/README.md

 Each R code file can be run individually as they contain all the necessary functions required for execution.

 Before these running the R files ("M.1 feature.R","M.2 feature.R","M.3 feature.R","M.4 feature.R","Table 1 results.R","Figure 6 results.R"), please ensure that the user specifies the path to the entire folder, currently named "reproducibility_materials".
-This can be done by modifying the code \texttt{setwd("...")} to reflect the correct directory where the "reproducibility_materials" folder is located.
+This can be done by modifying the code "setwd("...")" to reflect the correct directory where the "reproducibility_materials" folder is located.
 Ensuring that the path is correctly specified will allow the R files to access the necessary files and directories for execution.

 The output of each R code file and approximate run-time: